turingschool/curriculum/source/projects/task_manager.markdown

 We will be using the [modular](http://www.sinatrarb.com/intro.html#Modular%20vs.%20Classic%20Style) style of Sinatra app, which is why we need to require 'sinatra/base'.

 Next, let's make a config file from the command line: `touch config.ru`.
 This file will be used by Rackup.
+Add this code inside of the config file:

 ```ruby
 require 'bundler'